Analysis: Should the Mariners add another starting pitcher via free agency? Who is the best fit?

 Age in 2021: 28

-Of note: He turned down better monetary offers to sign a one-year deal with the organization that drafted him.
-Seattle offered an opportunity for him to pitch out of the rotation.
+Of note: He turned down better offers to sign a one-year deal with the organization that drafted him.
+The Mariners offered an opportunity for him to pitch out of the rotation.
 He showed he was healthy to the point that Dipoto traded him to the Blue Jays at the deadline.
 Dipoto and Servais made it clear they wanted to bring him back for 2021 and beyond.
-But as one of the youngest free agent pitchers available and with his solid showing in 2020, his price tag went up.
-Walker developed a bond with Gonzales immediately and is comfortable with the organization, but he’d also be more comfortable with a three-year deal that could pay him more than $30 million.
+But as one of the youngest free-agent pitchers available, and with his solid showing in 2020, his price tag went up.
+Walker developed a bond with Gonzales and is comfortable with the organization, but he’d also be more comfortable with a three-year deal that could pay him more than $30 million.

 James Paxton, LHP